Directions and industry requirements are regularly updated

 Communications and employee welfare

-- Consulting with HSRs and employees as often as necessary to ensure their input to any proposed changes.
+- Consulting with HSRs and employees to obtain their input to any proposed changes to prevent and manage the risk of exposure to coronavirus (COVID-19).

 - Communicating any altered expectations and working conditions to patients, clients and visitors to reduce the risk of coronavirus (COVID-19) infection to employees.